evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ---
 title: Ford F150 Lightning Extended Range
 linktitle: "F150 Lightning Extended Range"
 description: "Ford F150 Lightning Extended Range is an all-electric Pickup Truck with a EPA range of up to 515 km (320 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true